C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

   confuse maintainers if the name implies a linear search, but the algorithm implemented has been changed to a binary search.
 * The third one is good be
-  cause the function name says what is returned,and the parameter namesclearly indicate what is expected.
+  cause the function name says what is returned,and the parameter names clearly indicate what is expected.

 None of the functions have any way of indicating what happens if the name